Lee Emanuel

-Lee Emanuel (born 24 January 1985) is an English middle-distance runner.
+Lee Richard Emanuel (born 24 January 1985) is an English former middle-distance runner.

+Biography

 He represented Great Britain at the 2014 and 2016 World Indoor Championships.
 In addition he won a silver medal at the 2015 European Indoor Championships.
 Lee attended the University of New Mexico where he won 2 indoor Mile titles in NCAA Indoor Track and Field.

+He twice made the podium at the British Athletics Championships in 2009 and 2013.